dgamba/betacool/README.md

 `
 and this will create betacool_<arc> file executable on your architecture

+### DEBUGGING
+- one can start with
+`
+make Build/UNIX/bpTune.o
+`
+which at least compiles with some errors...

 ## For compilation on MacOSX:
 In a new conda environment, I installed: